irff/irfan3/_page/learning.md

 * On the Shortness of Life, by Seneca
 * Essays, by Montaigne
 * Nicomachean Ethics, by Aristotle
-* The Stranger, by Albert Camus
+* The Stranger, by Albert Camus &dagger;
 * History of Western Philosophy, by Bertrand Russel
 * Beyond Good and Evil, by Friedrich Nietzsche
+* The End of History and The Last Man, by Francis Fukuyama

 ### 6. Design
 * The Design of Everyday Things, by Donald A. Norman